Introduction

 | 482 | sphinx3 | C | Speech recognition |

-Here is the official instruction list
+Here is the official documentation list:

-My ubuntu environment:
+My Ubuntu environment:

 1 | cd /path/to/spec |